X4BNet/x4b-status/content/issues/2024-12-05-block-storage-outage.md

 ---
 An outage at our cloud service provide is affecting the web panel.

 No customer services are affected.
-Services will be restored when upstream resolves issue.
+Panel access will be restored when upstream resolves issue.